-They’ll name every good thing that they believe they’ve done for you.
+They’ll name every good thing they believe they’ve done for you.

-Don’t be surprised if they even have an actual list of the stuff that they believe they’ve done for you or even every cent that they think they’ve spent on you.
+Don’t be surprised if they even have an actual list of the stuff they believe they’ve done for you, or even every cent they think they’ve spent on you.
 It won’t all be true.
 Don’t waste one precious breath trying to explain the truth to them.

-Right upfront, I’m going to assume that you are the one who is going to do the breaking up.
-I will guide you through some steps to stop you from going back to them in another article.
+Right upfront, I’m going to assume you are the one who will do the breaking up.
+I will guide you through steps to stop you from going back to them in another article.

 This next chapter, my new friend, requires balls.
 Big, hairy, knee-knocking balls.

-Their plan will be so sneaky and devious that you’ll be wondering what hit you.
+Their plan will be so sneaky and devious that you’ll wonder what hit you.
 They’ll start causing minor difficulties to make you appear selfish and uncaring.

-Expect words that they know will really hurt you to the bone.
-They’ll attack parts of your life that are sacred to you.
-A quick hint.
+Expect words that they know will hurt you to the bone.
+They’ll attack parts of your life that are sacred to you—a quick hint.
 Try not to answer or react.
 That’s what they want.

 Another hint – get a new email, block them and their friends on your social media.
 Ghost them.
-It is one of the only times I will suggest that you ghost someone but do it.
+It is one of the only times I suggest you ghost someone, but do it.

 If you have children with them – get another phone or sim card and a new email address.
-Block the narcissist on the old one and give them the new contact details.
-If you need to – get a friend to have access to the old phone or email messages so they can protect you from reading anything that will upset you, make you feel guilty or which is just designed to deeply hurt you.
+Block the narcissist on the old one and give them further contact details.
+If you need to – get a friend to have access to the old phone or email messages to protect you from reading anything that will upset you, make you feel guilty, or is designed to hurt you deeply.

-It is important to keep a record of ALL the communication though.
+It is essential to keep a record of ALL the communication, though.
 Just in case it escalates, and you need to report the abuse.
 So – make sure to do that.

 If you can prewarn your boss – that would be great.
 I know this is not always possible.

-You must tell your friends and family to not answer messages or texts.
+It would help if you told your friends and family not to answer messages or texts.
 They cannot do it.
 They might have the best of intentions, but they will only cause even more damage to your situation.
-You must have people with whom you feel safe.
+It would help if you had people with whom you feel safe.

 The Narcissist may contact your family or friends on the premise that they are concerned about you or your children.
-They will use a lot of phrases like “terribly” worried and “extremely” concerned.
-This is a very normal tactic.
+They will use many phrases, like “terribly” worried and “extremely” concerned.
+This is a very typical tactic.
 Tell your family that contact is only to be through you.

 They’ll try to make you appear crazy and position themselves as the victim who fell into your web of lies and heartless deceit.
-They’ll be recording evidence of this.
+They’ll record evidence of this.
 They may show you this evidence.
-They might show other people it.
+They might show it to other people.
 They’ll use it totally out of context.
 Do not believe THEIR web of lies and deceit.
-Remember – they project their own stuff right onto you.
+Remember – they project their stuff right onto you.
 And they do it well.

-If you feel any person is in danger at all, please contact the Police or Authorities immediately.
+If you feel any person is in danger, please immediately contact the police or authorities.

 You could find notes on your door ranging from “Please give me another chance, I love you.” to “I’ll murder you if I see you with another man/woman.”
 They’ll tell you no one will want you because you are such a mess.

-Nasty words which should not be used to describe a person might be used as their desperation increases.
+Nasty words that should not describe a person could be used as their desperation increases.

 In their mind, if they can’t have you, no one can.

 Never, ever, ever open the door to an angry ex!
-Nothing they’ll be saying to try and get you to open it will be true.
+Nothing they’ll be saying to try and get you to open it will be accurate.

 If they have a key – change the locks.
 No – I am not overreacting – and neither will you be.
 Though no doubt they’ll tell you that you are.

-They’ll appear to move on quickly – to show the world how desirable and great at relationships they are – and therefore showing that you’re obviously not.
+They’ll appear to move on quickly to show the world how desirable and excellent their relationships are and, therefore, show that you’re not.
 Their intent can be summed up with “No problem here”.
 Image is EVERYTHING to them.

 It won’t be a real relationship–they are incapable.

 They cannot keep up the charm in this new relationship either.
-They are using this relationship to provide evidence to the public that everything you might be saying about them is a lie.
+They are using this relationship to prove to the public that everything you might be saying about them is a lie.
 That the problem is you.

-They are hoping you cyberstalk their social media and see their great new life– it will be curated just for YOU.
+They hope you cyberstalk their social media and see their wonderful new life– it will be curated just for YOU.
 Don’t go there.
 DO NOT.
 Make it impossible for yourself to do this even after a few drinks.

 They’ll spend vast sums of money on themselves or their new “love”.
-They’ll use any communal money that they have access to.
+They’ll use any communal cash they have access to.

-Money is usually especially important to Narcissists.
+Money is usually significant to Narcissists.
 Mine even got a bank to take a large amount of money out of my account (which he had no legal access to) without my permission – by simply intimidating the teller into submission.
 True story.

 Finally, they’ll try to physically, emotionally, spiritually and financially wear you down.
 In any way that they can.
-Something which they were probably already well on the way to doing before the breakup.
+They were probably already well on the way to doing before the breakup.